UK detects South African coronavirus variant in people with no travel links

 LONDON (Reuters) - Eleven people in different regions of England have tested positive for the South African coronavirus variant without having any links to people who have travelled, prompting mass testing in the areas to contain the outbreak.

-Britain, with the fifth-highest COVID-19 death toll in the world, has moved to tighten its borders out of concern that new variants of the virus will undermine its vaccination drive.
+Britain, with the world’s fifth-highest COVID-19 death toll, has moved to tighten its borders out of concern that new variants of the virus will undermine its vaccination drive.

 There are about 10,000 people in each area.
 Three are in London, two in the southeast, one in central England, one in the east and another in the northwest.

-The government said on Monday the 11 cases were self-isolating and contact tracing would help to halt the spread.
+Health minister Matt Hancock said those in the affected areas needed to comply with the request to be tested, even if they are asymptomatic, to break any chain of transmission.

+“There’s currently no evidence to suggest this variant is any more severe,” he said.
+“But we need to come down on it hard, and we will.”

-Positive tests in the areas will be sequenced to identify any further spread of the South African variant, the government statement said.
+Positive tests in the areas will be sequenced to identify any further spread of the variant.

 All viruses mutate, and scientists have identified several variants of the coronavirus found to be more transmissible than the original strain.

-Their emergence has raised questions over whether vaccines will prove as effective in containing them.
+Their emergence has raised questions over whether vaccines will still prove effective.

-Britain said on Jan.
-24 it had detected 77 cases of the South African variant and nine cases of the Brazilian variant, but said all were linked to travel.

-In total, Public Health England said it had now identified 105 cases of the South African variant since Dec 22.
+Public Health England said it has identified a total of 105 cases of the South African variant since Dec 22.

 Simon Clarke, associate professor in cellular microbiology at the University of Reading, said there was emerging evidence to suggest the variant was less susceptible to immunity induced by the current crop of vaccines.

+Public Health England’s Managing Director Susan Hopkins said the cases did not appear linked.

+“They’re more likely to be related to somebody who potentially had asymptomatic infection when they came in from abroad,” she said at a news conference.

-Britain is battling a new wave of COVID-19 turbo-charged by the emergence in September of a more transmittable variant found in the southeast of England.
+Britain is battling a new wave of COVID-19 turbocharged by the emergence in September of a more transmissable variant found in the southeast of England.
 The country’s official death toll passed 100,000 last week.

-Britain is however making rapid progress in its vaccination programme, with nearly 9 million people receiving the first shot of either the Pfizer-BioNTech or the Oxford-AstraZeneca shot.
+Britain is, however, making rapid progress in its vaccination programme, with nearly 9.3 million people having received the first shot of either the Pfizer-BioNTech or Oxford-AstraZeneca shot.

-Reporting by Kate Holton, Michael Holden and Paul Sandle; Editing by Estelle Shirbon and Timothy Heritage
+Reporting by Kate Holton, Michael Holden and Paul Sandle; Editing by Estelle Shirbon, Timothy Heritage and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.